poisonflapjacks/first_website/README.md

-# first_website
+# Personal Website
-just a lil website messing with html and css syntax
+This website is a long term project to be able to host personal information about my projects and growth as a programmer.